Iziaslav I of Kiev: Biography

 He is also credited with the foundation of the Kiev Pechersk Monastery.
 Prince Iziaslav I of Kiev ceded the whole mountain to Antonite monks who founded a monastery built by architects from Constantinople.
 According to the Primary Chronicle, in the early 11th century, Antony, a Greek Orthodox monk from Esphigmenon monastery on Mount Athos, originally from Liubech in the Principality of Chernigov, returned to Rus' and settled in Kiev as a missionary of the monastic tradition to Kievan Rus'.
 He chose a cave at the Berestov Mount that overlooked the Dnieper River and a community of disciples soon grew.

-In 1043 his father Veliki Kniaz (Grand Prince) Yaroslav made an agreement with King Casimir I of Poland that recognized Cherven as part of Kiev.
+In 1043, his father Yaroslav made an agreement with King Casimir I of Poland that recognized Cherven as part of Kiev.
 The agreement was sealed with a double marriage: Casimir to Dobronega, Yaroslav's sister; and Iziaslav to Gertrude, Casimir's sister.
+From this marriage were born three children: Yaropolk, Mstislav and Sviatopolk.
+From 1045–1052, Iziaslav reigned as Prince of Turov.

+First reign (1054–1068)

-From this marriage were born three children: Iziaslav's son Yaropolk, Mstislav and Sviatopolk.
-Upon the death of Yaroslav the Wise, his realm was divided between three of his older sons (Vladimir of Novgorod died before that), Izyaslav, Sviatoslav, and Vsevolod, creating the Yaroslavichi triumvirate that ruled the country for the next 20 years.
+Upon the death of Yaroslav the Wise in 1054, his realm was divided between three of his older sons (Vladimir of Novgorod died before that), Iziaslav, Sviatoslav, and Vsevolod, creating the Yaroslavichi triumvirate that ruled the country for the next 20 years.

-As a result of the popular uprising in 1068, Iziaslav was deposed and fled to Poland.
-In 1069 he retook Kiev with the help of the Polish army; however, he was ousted again by his brothers in 1073.
-Iziaslav turned to the German king Henry IV, Holy Roman Emperor, Polish king Bolesław II the Bold, and Pope Gregory VII, for help on several occasions.
-Iziaslav became the first King of Rus' in 1075 when the Pope sent him a crown.
-He succeeded in retaking Kiev once again in 1076, but soon died in an internecine war against Princes Oleg Sviatoslavich and Boris Vyacheslavich.
+In 1060, the triumvirate campaigned together in the steppes against the Oghuz.